intel-unesp-mcp/infieri2019-session1/README.md

 [phi04]$ make icc
 ```

-execute the command numactl to identify the nodes attached to DDR4 and the nodes attached to MCDRAM.
+and execute the command `numactl` to identify the nodes attached to DDR4 and the nodes attached to MCDRAM:
 ```
 [phi04]$ numactl -H
 ```

-In our server the cluster mode is setup as SNC-4, so the first four nodes (0, 1, 2 and 3) are attahed to DDR4 and the other four nodes (4, 5, 6 and 7) are attached to MCDRAM.
+In our server the cluster mode has been setup as SNC-4, so the first four nodes (0, 1, 2 and 3) are attached to DDR4 and the other four nodes (4, 5, 6 and 7) are attached to MCDRAM.

-To Execute the code on DDR. we will use numactl with parameter "m" that enforce the numa nodes to execute the application.
-In this case nodes 0 to 3.
+To execute the code on DDR4 we will use the command `numactl` with parameter "m" that enforces the NUMA nodes to execute the application on nodes 0 to 3:

 ```
 [phi04]$ time numactl -m 0,1,2,3 ./matrix.icc
 ```

-To Execute the code on MCDRAM. we will use numactl with parameter "m" that enforce the numa nodes to execute the application.
-In this case nodes 4 to 7.
+To Execute the code on MCDRAM, we will again use the command `numactl` with parameter "m" that enforces the NUMA nodes to execute the application on nodes 4 to 7:

 ```
 [phi04]$ time numactl -m 4,5,6,7 ./matrix.icc
 ```

-What execution presents better performance?
+Now compare both results.
+Which one showed better performance?

 **2.2.9** One major difference between programming for a single system
 and for a cluster is that each cluster node has a separate memory space.